 top of page

-Ironically, Blair's breakout role was in another Sci-fi show, the hit mini-series “V” , playing Robin, the teen mom of the alien's baby.
-And though she played the Pat Benatar wannabe in Fast Times at Ridgemont High, Blair didn’t discover her own talent for music until, going through a low ebb, she picked up the bass and found her voice writing wry, bittersweet songs.
+Her breakout role was in the iconic mini-series “V,” playing Robin, the teen mom of the alien's half lizard baby.
+And though she played the Pat Benatar wannabe in Fast Times at Ridgemont High, Blair didn’t discover her own true voice until she picked up the bass and started writing her signature wry, bittersweet songs.

 • Instagram